filipeamorais/ee654mobilecomputingdialogserverclientassignment/README.md

-# Android server app for book records database
+# Android server app for a book records database
 Android app for the server side of client and server application to manipulate a book records database.

 # Running